OpenEducationAnalytics/OpenEducationAnalytics/_posts/2021-07-31-oea-monthly-newsletter.md

 layout: post
 title: Open Education Analytics - July 2021 Newsletter
 author: Author
-description: In this newsletter, we share updates about the how Nebraska DoE is using Azure Synapse and OEA to prioritize education equity, the upcoming partner Synapse training and the massive demand for OEA among global education systems.
+description: In this newsletter, we share updates about the how Nebraska DoE is using Azure Synapse and OEA to prioritize education equity and others.
 category: Newsletter
 image: /assets/imgs/posts/img_july_2021_newsletter.png
 ---